 Each exam paper has four sections, each with a range of knowledge, understanding, comparison and evaluation questions.
-The course will be assessed by an examinations at the end of the course in Year 11.
+The course will be assessed by examinations at the end of the course in Year 11.

-Paper I Paper 2
+Paper 1 Paper 2

 The study of Religions Thematic studies

-1 hour and 45 minutes 1 hour and 45 minutes

-(50% of the qualification) (50% of the qualification)
+1 hour and 45 minutes (50% of the qualification) 1 hour and 45 minutes (50% of the qualification)